 Characters: Giles, Buffy.

 Disclaimer: I don’t own BtVS, or the characters.
-They belong to the wonderful Joss Whedon.
+They belong to the amazing Joss Whedon.